Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 | `:`                | `%3A`              |
 | `!`                | `%21`              |

-Often, the work of encoding happens _through the client_, not through the server.
+If we are using a program like Postman or a web browser to send requests, they will do their best to encode our URLs for us.
+If we are writing code to contact an endpoint, we may need to encode parts of the URL ourselves, using functionality built into Python.

+We will try to avoid characters that require encoding in our URLs and query parameters.
 However, this knowledge may be helpful when constructing URLs with query strings for testing!

 ### Typical Use Cases

 Query params provide extra information to an HTTP request.

-HTTP response bodies and query params are both responsible for adding data to a request, and can both accomplish similar things.
+HTTP request bodies, route parameters, and query params are all responsible for adding data to a request, and can accomplish similar things.
 The exact difference in usage will always depend on your project, context, and needs.

-However, typically:
+In the style of web API we are building, typically:

-- HTTP response bodies contain data that should be uploaded to the server
+- HTTP request bodies contain data that should be uploaded to the server
+- Route parameters contain data that identifies a particular record
-- Query params contain data that describe the nature of the request
+- Query params contain data that select customized behaviors

-We may often see query params used for:
+Common uses for query params include:

 - Sorting and filtering search results
 - Limiting the amount of data that comes back